 About 14% of Bellevue's population is over the age of 65, a similar figure to surrounding communities.
-Northeast Bellevue, Somerset, and West Lake Sammamish have the highest rates of residents over age

-65, all 16% or higher.
-Youth comprise about 20% of the City population.
-Highest rates of youth population are located in southern and eastern portion of Bellevue with lower rates in Downtown and BelRed.
-Age should be considered, particularly in neighborhoods with higher populations or a particular age group, in developing park facilities that are appropriate for the population they serve.
+Northeast Bellevue, Somerset, and West Lake Sammamish have the highest rates of residents over age 65, all 16% or higher.
+Youth comprise about 21% of the City population.
+Highest rates of youth population are located in southern and eastern portions of Bellevue with lower rates in Downtown and BelRed.
+Age should be considered, particularly in neighborhoods with higher populations of a particular age group, in developing park facilities that are appropriate for the population they serve.

 Similarly, it is important that parks be increasingly accessible to populations with disabilities and this is a city-wide goal.
-The Choices for People with Disabilities Plan (Choices Plan), updated in 2018, states a purpose for the department to "provide people with disabilities, opportunities and choices for recreation, socialization, and learning so they can participate successfully in the life of our community".
+The Choices for People with Disabilities Plan (Choices Plan), updated in 2018, states a purpose for the Parks and Community Services Department to "provide people with disabilities, opportunities and choices for recreation, socialization, and learning so they can participate successfully in the life of our community".
 A goal of the Choices Plan is to ensure access to facilities, city parks, and programs for people with disabilities.
-That may be accomplished in part through development and maintenance of barrier-free facilities to the Americans with Disabilities standard or greater.
+That may be accomplished in part through development and maintenance of barrier-free facilities to the Americans with Disabilities Act standard or greater.
 In some areas, additional accessibility measures might be taken, for instance if a park is located near a senior facility or in a neighborhood where there is a known higher rate of people with disabilities.
-In Lake Hills over 13% of residents have a disability, the highest rate in the City.
+In Lake Hills about 13% of residents have a disability, the highest rate in the City.
 Expanding recreation opportunities through reasonable modifications at facilities and making information widely available on accessible parks and services should also be pursued to increase participation by people with disabilities.

 Parks are gathering spaces allowing for the diversity of the City to join together.
-City-wide over 50% of the population are people of color, with 39% born in a foreign country, and 43% speaking a language other than English at home.
-Neighborhood level data shows that Crossroads and Factoria have populations that are 60% people of color or greater.
-Bridle Trails, Somerset, and Wilburton have populations above 55%.
+City-wide over 50% of the population are people of color.
+Forty-one percent of residents were born in a foreign country and 44% speak a language other than English at home.
+Neighborhood level data shows that Crossroads has a population that is 64% people of color.
+Bridle Trails, Factoria, Somerset, and Wilburton have populations above 55%.
 As Bellevue grows and becomes more diverse, the parks system should follow suit and offer a variety of uses that are attune to the surrounding community.
-What these amenities are will vary by location, which highlights the need for extensive public process that reaches out to all populations during park master planning, recreation programming, and other planning efforts.
+Amenities will vary by location, which highlights the need for extensive public process that reaches out to all populations during park master planning, recreation programming, and other planning efforts.

 Finally, there is also a need for unique facilities that may have a smaller base of users, but with numbers sufficient to justify one or more facilities to serve users city-wide.
 These facilities can be provided in one of two ways.
 Some facilities can justify charging a fee for services as a way to schedule use or support the operating expenses of that facility.
-Examples of these include golf courses, indoor pools or tennis centers.
+Examples include golf courses, indoor pools or tennis centers.
 Scholarships are available to ensure fees do not prevent access by certain socioeconomic groups.
 Other facilities do not require scheduled access to operate efficiently or may be one element of a multi-use facility.
 Examples of such facilities include skate parks, designated off-leash dog areas, open unstructured areas used for new or emerging sports or games, and cultural programs.